-Dermal fillers are temporary, but fairly long-lasting.
+Dermal fillers are temporary but fairly long-lasting.
 Some last 6 months, while others can last up to 2 years.

-Though it depends on the dermal filler, a common ingredient is hyaluronic acid, which is used in the Restylane and Juvederm series.
+Though it depends on the dermal filler, a common ingredient is a hyaluronic acid, which is used in the Restylane and Juvederm series.
 Other dermal fillers are made of poly-L-lactic acid (Sculptra) or calcium hydroxylapatite (Radiesse), and one filler, LaViv, is made of the patient's own cells.

 4749 Hargrave St